-Jane represents nuclear industry clients in connection with investigations conducted by the US Nuclear Regulatory Commission’s (NRC’s) Office of Investigations and in NRC Early ADR proceedings.
+Jane represents nuclear industry clients in investigations conducted by the US Nuclear Regulatory Commission’s (NRC’s) Office of Investigations and in NRC Early ADR proceedings.
 She leads confidential internal investigations into allegations of wrongdoing related to nuclear safety, including investigations into allegations referred to licensees by the NRC.
 Jane also represents clients in connection with Occupational Safety and Health Administration investigations into alleged retaliation against employees for raising nuclear safety concerns, and before the US Department of Labor in nuclear whistleblower proceedings.
 She conducts safety culture assessments and provides guidance and training to supervisors and managers on detecting and preventing retaliation.

+Jane advises nuclear startups (including fusion startups) and their partners related to navigating the NRC’s licensing process, and developing procedures, programs, and training to comply with NRC regulations.
 As a member of the Nuclear Energy Institute’s Advanced Reactor Regulatory and Part 53 Taskforces, Jane closely tracks regulatory developments related to advanced reactors.

 Rising Star, Law360 (2020)